2024 Romanian presidential election

 Georgescu's campaign has been endorsed by an assortment of Christian democratic, nationalist and agrarian political parties, including the Alliance for the Union of Romanians, S.O.S.
 Romania, Party of Young People, Romanian Socialist Party and the National Peasants' Party.
 Lasconi's campaign has been endorsed by the National Liberal Party, Democracy and Solidarity Party, Save Romania Union, and Renewing Romania's European Project, among several other parties.
 This was the first time since 2000 that a nationalist candidate made it into the second round instead of either the National Liberals or the now defunct Democratic Liberal Party.
 It was also the first time in the post-Communist period that the Social Democrats failed to reach the run-off.

 The aftermath of the first presidential vote was controversial and led Romania to the brink of a political crisis.
 President Iohannis, who chairs the country's Supreme Council of Defence, accused Georgescu's campaign of being supported by Russia.
 Following vote rigging allegations made by a minor candidate, the Constitutional Court of Romania ordered a recount, but ultimately decided to confirm the results of the first round on 2 December.
 On 6 December, the Constitutional Court reversed their decision and controversially annulled the first round of the election, after intelligence documents were declassified stating that Russia had run a coordinated online campaign to promote Georgescu.

-On 20 December, an investigation was published contending that the PNL, one of the governing parties, had paid for the TikTok campaigns that the Supreme Council of National Defence said were "identical" to the online campaign launched by Russia before the invasion of Ukraine and which led to the cancellation of the first round.
+On 20 December, an investigation was published contending that the National Liberal Party, one of the governing parties, had paid for the TikTok campaigns that the Supreme Council of National Defence said were "identical" to the online campaign launched by Russia before the invasion of Ukraine and which led to the cancellation of the first round.